 Build your connections

-As a student, you’re probably very busy with your class schedule, homework and possibly even a job on the side and there’s also a good chance you lack actual on the job experience in your field as well.
+As a student, you’re probably very busy with your class schedule, homework and possibly even a job on the side.
+There’s also a good chance you lack actual on the job experience in your field as well.
 The connections you make while you’re at school could prove to be truly beneficial.
-From personal experience, I can definitively tell you that having connections in the right places will never hurt your chances in your future job hunt.
+From personal experience, I can definitively tell you that having connections in the right places will benefit you in your future job hunt.

 Engage with your school

-In 2013, there’s a very good chance that your school is quite active on LinkedIn.
+In this day and age, there’s a very good chance that your school is quite active on LinkedIn.
 Brighton College (Brighton College Canada on LinkedIn) regularly posts event information, blogs and staff/faculty updates too.
 Other companies are welcome to interact with schools through LinkedIn company profiles as well, helping you see who are actively searching for recent graduates!

 Jobs for Students and Recent Graduates